hcmlab/mobileSSI/README.md

   * background service (allowing to run even during standby)
   * plugins to access Android sensors / audio device
   * uses native code (ndk)
-  * can be used in combination with [ssj](https://github.com/hcmlab/ssj) pipelines for example to access additional sensors and use additional Java code
+  * can be used in combination with [ssj](https://github.com/hcmlab/ssj) pipelines for example to access additional sensors and to  use additional Java code

 ## Integrated crossplatform libraries used by plugins
 * [mongoose](https://github.com/cesanta/mongoose)